Questions often asked...

 Yes, depending on the session your child does will depend on how long they get a break for.
 Gymnasts who do one hour or less do not get a snack break, however, if they become thirsty, they are allowed to have a drink.

-We have a tuck-shop onsite, for children to purchase snacks, or drinks on their break time.
+We have a tuck-shop onsite, for children to purchase snacks, or drinks during their break time.

 What is the maximum amount of children per class?